I’ve made a daisy blanket for our very own book and I couldn’t be more excited to share this project with you!

 (This is a 3 weight yarn and I used two strands of each color together to double up the weight.
 You also could substitute this yarn for a chunky yarn if you don’t want to wind the yarn into balls.)

-Size K-6.5mm crochet hook, tapestry needle, scissors, plastic baggies and approximately 5-7 chip clips, or clothes pins.
+Plastic baggies and 5-7 chip clips, or clothes pins

-Herringbone Half Double Crochet (HHDC): Yarn over, insert hook, yarn over and pull a loop back through and continue pulling through first loop on the hook.
-Yarn over, pull a loop through the remaining 2 loops on the hook.
+Herringbone Half Double Crochet (HHDC): Yarn over (YO), insert hook, YO and pull a loop back through and continue pulling through first loop on the hook.
+YO, pull a loop through the remaining 2 loops on the hook.

 Begin by combining two strands of the same color of yarn into baseball size balls.
 Start with 2 balls of flannel and 4 white and 1 gold.
 You can make more later and as the blanket grows.
 You’ll also want to gather plastic baggies and chip clips to help you keep the yarn organized throughout the color changing rows.
 I am using a “bobbin” technique instead of carrying yarn through the rows.